isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-24-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 CMTi provides NHG PIs access to venture building networks, where budding start-ups and spin-offs are formed and supported, contributing to a conducive ecosystem for innovation.&nbsp;</p>
-<p>Oiling the I&amp;E ecosystem would be through IP management, cross-institution
+<p>In this way, the NHG CMTi I&amp;E ecosystem is well-oiled to oversee IP
-collaborations, and the development of clinicians’ ideas into tangible products with an eye for commercialisation.</p>
+management, cross-institution collaborations, and drive the development of clinicians’ ideas towards tangible products with an eye for commercialisation.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%;" height="auto" width="100%" alt="CMTi support NHG’s clinician innovators to transform good ideas into an eventual product." src="/images/Resources/IP Day/3_NHG_CMTi.jpg">